ethereum-optimism/specs/specs/protocol/configurability.md

 - **Consensus Parameters**: Parameters and properties of the chain that may be set at genesis and fixed for the lifetime of the chain, or may be changeable through a privileged account.
 - **Policy Parameters**: Parameters of the chain that can be changed without breaking consensus.
 Consensus is enforced while policy includes the set of possible behaviors within consensus.
-Can be thought of as a superset of consensus.
+Policy is ultimately constrained by consensus.
+Changing policy paramters won't impact how an OP chain is classified; a chain can still be considered standard if it has it's own custom policy parameters.
 - **Admin Roles**: These roles can upgrade contracts, change role owners, or update protocol parameters.
 These are typically cold/multisig wallets not used directly in day to day operations.